jackalnom/centralcoastcauldrons/README.md

 Central Coast Cauldrons is a stubbed out API meant to serve as a starting point for learning how to build backend servies that integrate with a persistance layer.
 You will progressively build out your own forked version of the API and integrate with a progressively more sophisticated database backend.
 When you register your backend at the [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) simulated customers will shop at your store using your API.

 The application's setting is a simulated fantasy RPG world with adventurers seeking to buy potions.
-You are one of many shops in this world that offer a variety (over 100k possibilities) of potions. j
+You are one of many shops in this world that offer a variety (over 100k possibilities) of potions.

 ## Understanding the Game Mechanics